-LITERARY ARTS 6 11092 THEATRE ARTS 6 13902 Grade 6 Year Grade 6 Year This interdisciplinary course is designed for students with a This interdisciplinary course explore es the theatre from the demonstrated interest in writing literature a nd the related nerspectives of history culture ge nres performance and demonstrated interest in writing, literature, and the related arts.
+LITERARY ARTS 6 11092 Grade 6

+This interdisciplinary course is designed for students with a demonstrated interest in writing, literature, and the related arts.
 Structured to enhance the skills needed for successful academic performance in subsequent English and fine arts classes, this course emphasizes literature, composition, vocabulary development, communication, and critical thinking skills.
 Students receive an in-depth introduction to various genres of literature and the fine arts.
 This course replaces English 6 or Advanced English 6 for students enrolled in mSAM.